Sublime-Instincts/CommandsBrowser/README.md

 This package should be upto date with commands as of **ST Build 4122** & **SM Build 2062**

 ### Settings

+`CommandsBrowser` adds several settings for various customizations and filtering of commands which are documented below.

+You can change the settings in 2 ways (Both will open the same side by side view for settings).

+1. Use `Preferences -> Package Settings -> CommandsBrowser -> Settings` from the main menu.
+2. Use `Preferences: CommandsBrowser Settings` from the command palette.

 The package ships with necessary helper files for users of [LSP](https://packagecontrol.io/packages/LSP) + [LSP-json](https://packagecontrol.io/packages/LSP-json) to take full advantage of intelligent autocompletions for settings.